 The VR prefabs are located in:

 The screen based prefabs are located in:

-The [EyeTracker] or [VREyeTracker] prefabs are necessary for any of the other prefabs to work, but apart from that they are independent of each other.
+The [EyeTracker] or [VREyeTracker] prefabs are required to get the other prefabs to work, but the rest are independent of each other.

 [EyeTracker]/[VREyeTracker]prefab and dropping it into your Hierarchy Window.

 [EyeTracker]/[VREyeTracker]object and use the Inspector Window to edit it's configuration.

 Two demo scenes are located in